ElektraInitiative/libelektra/src/plugins/dbus/README.md

 	kdb mount file.dump / dump dbus

-then we can receive the notification events using:
+Then we can receive the notification events using:

 	dbus-monitor type='signal',interface='org.libelektra',path='/org/libelektra/configuration'

+Or via the supplied test program:

+	kdb testmod_dbus receive_session

+We can trigger a message with:

+	kdb set user/dbus/x b

+Note that changes in `user` fire on the dbus `session`, and changes in namespace `system` in the dbus `system` bus.
+To receive `system` changes we will use:

+	kdb testmod_dbus receive_system
+	dbus-monitor --system type='signal',interface='org.libelektra',path='/org/libelektra/configuration'

+And then fire it with:

+	kdb set system/dbus/y a

 ### Python ###